Oyster cracker

 Oyster crackers are small, salted crackers, typically rounds about 15 mm in diameter, although a slightly smaller hexagonal variety is also common.
-The crackers are often served with oyster stew and clam chowder and contain similar ingredients to saltine crackers.
+Oyster crackers are often served with oyster stew and clam chowder and have a flavor similar to saltine crackers.

 In cuisine

 Oyster crackers are popular in the northeastern United States, where they are served as an accompaniment to soup, and in the Cincinnati area, where they are frequently served with that city's distinctive chili.
 In New England, oyster crackers are served with oyster stew and chowders.
 Plain oyster crackers are sometimes seasoned with various spices or pepper sauce and served as an appetizer or snack.
 Oyster crackers have a taste similar to saltine crackers, but usually are less salty.
-In other areas of the United States, they are among the choices for crackers with soup and are often available in restaurants in single serving packages.
+In other areas of the United States, they are among the choices for crackers with soup or salads and are often available in restaurants in single serving packages.

 Many different companies produce oyster crackers with different combinations of shortenings and other ingredients, but retaining the same general shape and size.